Basking in sunshine

 Paphos is growing to embrace tourism more and more, and that means there are festivals and events across the calendar, although most of them fall in spring and summer, when temperatures hover around 30°C.

-A winter break will see you enjoying a comfortable 15 to 20°C daily and it’ll be less crowded too, making it easier to find All Inclusive Paphos holidays at this time.
-The decision really hinges on what you want from your Cyprus experience.
+A winter break will see you enjoying a comfortable 15 to 20°C daily and it’ll be less crowded too, making the streets and hotels a little less busy.
+The decision really hinges on what you want from your Paphos experience.
+Cooler temperatures and fewer tourists makes it easier to explore and get around, while the hotter days are what you want if you’re just looking for a relaxing time on the beach.